paritytech/vscode-substrate/README.md

+## DEPRECATION NOTICE

+This repo is not supported anymore.
+There are no replacement.

 # Substrate - VSCode extension

 Manage your node, runtime, browse and install pallets, manage your accounts and your smart contracts within VSCode.